 studies early here at BGS is only 15%.

 One of the ways that we’re meeting the needs of URM students in STEM is through two wonderful programs: the Summer Undergraduate Internship Program (SUIP) and the Penn Post-Baccalaureate Research Education Program (PennPREP).
-I encourage you to click the links above to learn more about each of these growing programs, including admissions information.
+I encourage you to explore these websites to learn more about each of these growing programs, including admissions information.

 Established in 1993, the Summer Undergraduate Internship Program (SUIP) is an immersive research experience for students interested in graduate study in the biomedical sciences.
 The program hosts approximately 30 college students, typically rising juniors or seniors, from across the U.S. each year.
 These students benefit from 10 weeks of full-time lab research, state-of-the-art research seminars, career counseling, and research and networking experiences at the Leadership Alliance National Symposium.

 SUIP also provides a competitive stipend, on-campus housing, and transportation costs to enable all accepted students — ensuring they don’t have to sacrifice wages from a more traditional summer job or struggle to meet travel and housing costs.
 This program is open to any outstanding students, and we work hard to ensure we have the necessary infrastructure – like financial support – in place to reduce barriers to participation.